aurelia/aurelia.github.io-old/_harp/docs.md

 These extensions are not visible to the compiler by default.
 There are three main ways to plug them in:

 * Use the `require` element to require an extension in a view.
 The `from` attribute specifies the relative path to the extension's module.
 The extension will be locally defined.
-* Use the Aurelia object during your bootstrapping phase to call `.globalizeResources(...resourcePaths)` to register extensions with global visibility in your application.
+* Use the Aurelia object during your bootstrapping phase to call `aurelia.use.globalResources(...resourcePaths)` to register extensions with global visibility in your application.
 * Install a plugin that registers extensions with global visibility in your application.

 >**Note:** A recommended practice for your own apps is to place all your app-specific extensions, value converters, etc. into a _resources_ folder.
 Then create an _index.js_ file that turns them all into an internal feature plugin.
 Finally, install the feature during your app's bootstrapping phase using `aurelia.use.feature('resources')`.
 This will keep your resources located in a known location, along with their registration code.
 It will also keep your configuration file clean and simple.